 Is it legal to bet on the Daytona 500 in the United States?

-Best USA Sportsbook Offering Daytona 500 Betting
+Best USA Sportsbook Offering Daytona 500 Odds

 Bovada is one of the most reputable sites that cater exclusively to US players.
 Players mainly love betting here due to the trust factor of wagering with the most reputable sites.
 But it doesn't end there.
 Bovada gives players many reasons to play exclusively with their site including:

-- All USA Players Accepted
+- Most All USA Players Accepted

 - Owned And Operated By The Bodog Group